dwu359/ml-portfolio-optimization/REPO_README.md

 **/dataset**

-This directory holds most of our data.
+This directory holds all of our data.
 The *econ_data* subfolder includes information about economic indicators that are inputs to the clustering models.
 The *stock_data* subfolder includes the ticker data for 10 stocks since 2007.